 It has a minimalistic interface with several basic and advanced features.
 The interface offers you everything from sequencing, mixing, and FX rack to MIDI mapping, MIDI, audio, and automation editing.
-While some of its professional features include high res skins, linked faders, virtual MIDI keyboard, detachable GUI mapping, and many more.
+While some of its professional features include high res skins, linked faders, a virtual MIDI keyboard, detachable GUI mapping, and many more.

 SoundBridge has a RitMix drum machine that is sort of a compound of MPC Pad Section and 16-Step Sequencer.
 What they do is let you create rhythm and beats, and record them in one place.